 \begin{proof} In view of Proposition~\ref{prop:curve complex}, it suffices to prove the corollary for $\Theta^{\mathrm{sas}}_\Gamma$ in place of $\Theta_\Gamma$.
 Let $H_1$ and $H_2$ be two commuting abelian subgroups.
 By Lemma~\ref{lemma:commuting-sas}, up to reversing the roles of $H_1$ and $H_2$, we can asume that either $H_1$ is of type (3) and $H_2$ is of type (4), or else that they are both of type (4).

 In the first case, by considering the homomorphism $G_{\Gamma}\to\mathbb Z$ which sends each standard generator to $1$, we see that a standard abelian subgroup of type (3) is not conjugate to one of type (4).
-Therefore $H_1$ and $H_2$ cannot be permuted by an element of $G_\Gamma$ in this case.
+Therefore $H_1$ and $H_2$ cannot be permuted by an element of $G_\Gamma$.